nickcharlton/git-workshop/Notes.md

 **Activity: Create a repo.
 Add some files.
 Commit.**

+## Remotes and GitHub

+* Now you have a repository up and working, it's worth knowing about "remotes".
+* A remote is a repository somewhere else.
+It can be on a service like GitHub or BitBucket or just hosted on another machine somewhere.
+* Once configured, you can send all of your changes over to this remote repository.
+* It's the key bit that allows you to collaborate with other people.

+**Activity: Create a public repo on GitHub.
+Add it as a remote.
+Push it up.**

 ## Branching and Merging

 * Say a requirement has changed.
 Or maybe you want to try something different